-- A. A plaintiff shall serve all named defendants, return and file the original summons and proof of service within sixty (60) days from the date the complaint is filed. - B. The court may extend any time requirement for service of process or for filing a proof of service or responsive pleadings upon a showing of good cause on noticed motion or by ex parte application.
+- A. A plaintiff shall serve all named defendants, return and file the original summons and proof of service within sixty (60) days from the date the complaint is filed.
+Notice of Judicial Assignment must be served with the Complaint and Summons and such service reflected in the proof of service filed with the court. - B. The court may extend any time requirement for service of process or for filing a proof of service or responsive pleadings upon a showing of good cause on noticed motion or by ex parte application.
 The motion or application must be filed before the expiration of the initial period within which the act is required to be done.
 When a request for an extension is filed, the court may deny the request, grant an extension of time to a specified date, or conduct a hearing on the matter. - C. When applying to the court to extend time to file the return of the summons and proof of service based upon the conditions stated in Code of Civil Procedure section 583.240, the plaintiff shall set forth in the motion the earliest date within which service may reasonably be achieved so that the court may set a date certain for service and filing of a proof of service. - D. In personal injury cases, "good cause" for an extension of time to serve a named defendant may be established where the plaintiff's declaration affirmatively shows that the defendant's insurance carrier has been advised that an action has been filed and that settlement negotiations are in progress which are likely to resolve the case without further litigation.
 Upon such showing, the court may extend the time for service of the complaint to a date certain within which time it appears reasonable that negotiations can be concluded.